About this programme

 The modules in our Business Analyst apprenticeship equip learners with the advanced technical skills they need for their role.
 Each module develops the core set of skills they must be able to do well to be competent in their role.

-The programme is made up of six modules that follow our challenge-based learning approach.
-They combine multiple modes of learning (classroom, self-paced, and practical), seamlessly delivered through a ‘blend’ of online and classroom learning events.
+The programme is made up of seven modules that follow our challenge-based learning approach.
+They combine multiple modes of learning (live, self-paced, and practical), seamlessly delivered through a ‘blend’ of online and live learning events.